 All images from the Sakura Town official website unless otherwise stated.

 The museum is located within walking distance of the Higashi Tokorozawa station.
-It takes about ten minutes on foot.
+It only takes about ten minutes on foot.
+Watch out for the LED Anime manhole covers on the walk!